kmiccio/server/janus/Readme.md

 	-https://Droplet_IP:8089/janus/info
 	-You should see a json response

-  - At this point everything is running and Janus was successfully installed
+  -At this point everything is running and Janus was successfully installed -Create Snapshot "Base-Janus"

 ```
 ### Instal Apache, SSL & Reverse Proxy to Janus ports<br>